DeepakKumarDKN/Namestey-React/Igniting The App 05_08_23/Assignment/README.md

 It is a concept by which we can eliminate the Dead Code or unused code from our project.

 when it comes to building an optimized codebase Tree Shaking is must required as it can reduce the bundle seize of the application.
-The packages wgich we have installed or the dependencies which we have installed in our application can result in laggy performance application it can make slow
+The packages which we have installed or the dependencies which we have installed in our application can result in laggy performance application it can make slow

 ```